Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Introduction

 The contributions of this paper are summarized as follows.

 $\bullet$ First, we develop a novel adaptive weighting strategy to aggregate the eigenspaces of the source networks.
-The weights are data-adaptive, and they match the practical intuition that the source network which is more homogeneous to the target network and less privacy preserved is assigned with a greater weight.
-In the transfer learning for regression problems, the source datasets that have a similar underlying model with the target dataset are called \emph{informative} data, see e.g., \citet{li2022transfer}.
+The weights are data-adaptive, and they match the practical intuition that the source network, which is more homogeneous to the target network and less privacy preserved is assigned with a greater weight.
+In the transfer learning for regression problems, the source datasets that have a similar underlying model to the target dataset are called \emph{informative} data, see e.g., \citet{li2022transfer}.
 Similarly, we define the \emph{informative source networks} as the ones that {are close to the target network within certain privacy-preserving and heterogeneity levels.} We derive two important theoretical properties for the adaptive weighting method.
-First, the adaptive weighting step satisfies the \emph{error-bound-oracle} property that under certain conditions, only the effects of the {informative} source networks are involved in the error bound of the estimated eigenspace.
-Second, the eigenspace error bound from the adaptive weighting strategy is {of a smaller order} than the one obtained from the equal weighting strategy.
+First, the adaptive weighting step satisfies the \emph{error-bound-oracle} property that under reasonable conditions, only the effects of {informative} source networks are involved in the error bound of the estimated eigenspace.
+Second, the eigenspace error bound achieved by the adaptive weighting strategy is of smaller order than the one obtained from the equal weighting strategy under certain conditions.
 These two properties provide theoretical evidence and support for the usefulness of our proposed adaptive weights.